vivesweb/ext_op_ml/README.md

 - $start and $end can be real or complex and $end can be greater or less than $start.
 If $end is less than $start, the vector contains descending values.

-- If $numsamples is 1, linspace returns $ end.
+- If $numsamples is 1, linspace returns $end.

 - If $numsamples is zero or negative, linspace returns an empty 1-by-0 array.